 Need to contact the Help Desk?

-If you are a DuPage County resident and would like to receive information about the next Master Gardener training, please complete this Master Gardener Training Interest Form.
+If you are a DuPage County resident and would like to receive information about the next Master Gardener training (tentatively scheduled for fall 2023), please complete this Master Gardener Training Interest Form.
 You will be placed on our email list to receive information about the next informational meeting and the application process.

 To become a Master Gardener, you must attend the orientation meeting where you will learn about our program and how to apply.
 The horticulture staff reviews all applications and an interview is required.